~ 1812 Dinner Menu ~

 - Blackened Shrimp Risotto $34.00

-Jumbo shrimps sautéed with a spicy Cajun seasoning.
+Jumbo shrimp sautéed with a spicy Cajun seasoning.
 Served over a creamy garlic-parmesan risotto.

 Fresh Sea scallops and large white shrimp in a red sauce with white wine.
-Served over angle hair pasta with a drizzled of pesto oil and sprinkled with grated parmesan cheese.
+Served over angle hair pasta with a drizzle of pesto oil and sprinkled with grated parmesan cheese.

 - 1812 Salmon $34.00

-4oz Fresh Bay of Fundey Salmon Grilled Medium or to order.
-Topped with our Cranberry-Orange sauce and served with seasoned jasmine rice.
+8oz Fresh Bay of Fundey Salmon Grilled Medium or to order.
+Topped with our Cranberry-Orange sauce and served over seasoned jasmine rice.

 (Medium salmon will be pink in the center)